Juan Soto

 Juan José Soto Pacheco (born October 25, 1998) is a Dominican professional baseball outfielder for the New York Mets of Major League Baseball (MLB).
 He has previously played in MLB for the Washington Nationals, San Diego Padres, and New York Yankees.
-Soto is a six-time Silver Slugger Award winner and four-time All-Star.
+Soto is a six-time Silver Slugger Award winner and five-time All-Star.

 Soto signed with the Nationals as an international free agent in 2015.
-He made his MLB debut in 2018 and was the runner-up for the NL Rookie of the Year Award.
+He made his MLB debut in 2018 and was the runner-up for the National League (NL) Rookie of the Year Award.
 In 2019, he played a key part in the Nationals' first World Series championship, earning him the Babe Ruth Award.
 In 2020, he won the National League batting title with a .351 average.
 After being traded to the Padres at the 2022 trade deadline, Soto was dealt to the Yankees following the 2023 season.
-In his lone season with the team, he reached the 2024 World Series and finished third in AL MVP voting.
+In his lone season with the team, he reached the 2024 World Series and finished third in American League (AL) Most Valuable Player (MVP) voting.
 After becoming a free agent for the first time in his career, Soto signed a 15-year, $765 million contract with the Mets in the offseason, the largest contract in professional sports history.

 Soto is renowned for his exceptional plate discipline and known for his unique batter's box movements, dubbed the "Soto Shuffle."

 Early life

-Soto was born on October 25, 1998, to Juan Soto Sr. and Belkis Pacheco.
+Soto was born on October 25, 1998, to Juan Soto Sr. and Belkis Pacheco in Santo Domingo.
 He has an older sister and a younger brother, Elian, who signed with the Nationals as an international free agent once he became eligible in January 2023.
 His father was a salesman and a catcher in a local men's league and encouraged his sons to make baseball their passion.
+Soto is naturally right-handed and was encouraged by his father to throw left-handed for an athletic advantage.